wells19d/KitchenQueue2/README_PUBLIC.md

 ---

-### This repository is a **curated, read-only mirror** of Kitchen Queue’s **design system and front-end code**.
-It’s meant for portfolio/code review purposes only.
-Backend, credentials, and brand assets are intentionally omitted.
+### This repository is a **curated, read-only mirror** of Kitchen Queue’s front-end and design system.
+You are welcome to review the code and learn from our approach, but this project is **active, proprietary, and fully protected**.
+No code, assets, or designs from this repository may be copied, reused, or repurposed in any form.

 ## License